speedment/speedment-doc/pages/sharding.md

 {% include prev_next.html %}

 ## Sharding
 Sharding can be used to sub-divide different data sets into several Speedment instances.
-This can potentially increase performance since we are able to reduce the data set to search using a known sharding key.
+This can potentially increase performance since you are able to reduce the data set to search using a known sharding key.
 The sharding key can be of any type but are many times a `String` or an `int`.
-For example, if we have a number of countries, we can shard them using the first character of the name.
-When we later use the name (and potentially other search arguments), we can immediately look up the correct shard that contains the name we are looking for.
+Say for example that you have a number of countries, then these be can sharded using the first character of the name.
+When the same name is later reused (and potentially other search arguments), you can immediately look up the correct shard that contains the name you are looking for.

 Sharded Speedment instances come in two different flavors: